SimonFJ20/articles/langdev/array_based_language.md

 **A small programming language, based on arrays, inspired by Typescript's type system.**

-Required knowledge:
-- Programming
-- A little bit of Typescript.
-- A little bit of functional programmaing.
-Mostly just the fundamentals of recursion.
+*Simon F. Jakobsen*

 As a start to this series of articles, I'd like to show an idea I got for a programming language.

-It started with me experiementing with the type system in Typescript.
+It started with me experimenting with the type system in Typescript.

 ## Typescript's type system